 What to Eat at this Fine Dining Restaurant:

-- Special couples VIP tables and proposal packages
+- Special couples VIP and proposal packages

 "Those who score window seats get “dinner and a show” (via the “breathtaking” views of the skyline and the Bellagio fountain) at this très “romantic” destination on the 11th floor of Paris Las Vegas; the French fare is “ooh-la-la,” the atmosphere “authentic” and the waiters “attentive”; P.S. jackets are suggested."